 1. Focusing on the Wrong Point

 - Pay attention to hot spots.
-These are areas withing the composition that are usually much brighter than the rest of the scene.
-If you are shooting a model and the room where you are has a window, light is going to enter the room and more than likely this area will be much brighter than any other areas, especially the farther they are away from the window.
+These are areas within the composition that are usually much brighter than the rest of the scene.
+If you are shooting a model and the room where you are has a window, light is going to enter the room, and more than likely, this area will be much brighter than any other areas, especially the farther they are away from the window.

-In the final shot, you will see a bright spot (hot spot) that lack definition and detail because the camera or the photographer metered for the main interest point.
-Instead, meter for the bright spot and fix the issue later in post editing, This is much easier than trying to fix a hot spot.
+In the final shot, you will see a bright spot (hot spot) that lacks definition and detail because the camera or the photographer metered for the main interest point.
+Instead, meter for the bright spot and fix the issue later in post-editing, This is much easier than trying to fix a hot spot.

 2. Unnatural Posing

-Second is trying to pose your models.
-Unless they are professional models they will probably not give you usable poses.
+The second is trying to pose your models.
+Unless they are professional models, they will probably not give you usable poses.